ckxng/aadddriverapi/README.md

 ## Environment Variables

-The Azure App Service hosting this Function App must container either the following in Application Settings, so that the function can retrieve storage credentials via. environment variables:
+The Azure App Service hosting this Function App must contain the following in Application Settings, so that the function can retrieve storage credentials via. environment variables.
+If a local execution environment is used (F5 in VS Code), this is provided in local.settings.json.

 - both of AZURE_STORAGE_ACCOUNT and AZURE_STORAGE_ACCESS_KEY
 - or AZURE_STORAGE_CONNECTION_STRING